Aimanfaiz1999/Energy-Efficiency-Monitoring-Station/README.md

 If you encounter any issues or have questions, please don't hesitate to open an issue in this repository.

-Enjoy monitoring and improving energy efficiency with the Energy Efficiency Monitoring Station!
+Enjoy monitoring and predicting energy efficiency with the Energy Efficiency Monitoring Station!